SELab-2/OSOC-2/docker_quick_guide.md

 ```

 Here is `remote-server` the name of the context that we will use to push the local code to our remote server.
-You are free to choose another name here (obviously use the name you chose for the commands later in this document)
+You are free to choose another name here (obviously use the name you chose for the commands later in this document).

 ## Running docker